 The multidisciplinary working group comprised 16 participants including: 4 SSc specialists; 6 cardiologists (1 electrophysiology specialist, 1 cardiac MR specialist, 2 cardiac ECHO specialists, 1 pulmonary hypertension expert, 1 general); 1 pharmacist, 1 specialist nurse, 2 research fellows and 2 patient organisations representatives.

-To this end, a comprehensive literature review was undertaken (LAB) to inform the working group.
+To this end, a comprehensive literature review was undertaken (LAB) to inform the working group (Bissell LA submitted).
 A working group was convened with participants selected based on the field of expertise, knowledge and experience; as well as covering specialist and non-specialist centres.
 A first meeting was convened in July 2012 where the scope and key topics to cover was agreed.
 At a second meeting in October 2012, the literature was presented and discussed and draft recommendations were formulated.

 A glossary and algorithm that informed this report was developed (MHB) and feedback from the working group was requested for further refinement.
 Both documents were finalised and approved in March 2014.